MohammadNainy/go-learning/README.md

 Learned how to create, open, and append data to text files using the `os` and `bufio` packages.
 Built a simple Notes App that saves user input to a file and displays all saved notes at the end.

+### Stage 6 — Structs & Methods
+Learned how to define custom data types using `struct` and attach methods to them.
+Built a simple Student Manager program that stores, displays, and updates student information using methods with both value and pointer receivers.

 ---

 ## ⚙️ Tech Stack